arboria-tech/calendar-api-serverless/README.md

 # Google Calendar Integration Solution via AWS Lambda

 This solution enables integration between an application and **Google Calendar** using the **OAuth 2.0** service for authentication.
 Through **AWS Lambda** functions and **API Gateway**, users can authenticate with Google, grant access permissions to their Google Calendar, and store access tokens in your **Amazon S3**.
 This allows for the use of Google Calendar services, such as creating, reading, and managing events from the user's calendar.
+The solution also **creates and lists** events on the user's Google Calendar.

 ## Features